 Sterile.
 Clinical.
 Walking dead.
 The critical line on David Cronenberg’s adaptation of Cosmopolis has used one or more of those words and their synonyms in various combinations, usually in disapproval.
-But since the eighties Cronenberg films have relied on the oversaturated images and well lit proscenia to create the sense of faint dread in an oncologist’s office after the cheerful secretary’s welcome.
-Appliances gleam in a Cronenberg flick.
+But since the eighties Cronenberg films have relied on the oversaturated images and well lit proscenia to create the sense of faint dread akin to an oncologist’s office after hearing the cheerful secretary’s welcome.
+Cronenberg’s cameras adore the gleam of appliances.
 Not since Crash has a script provided so many chances to hold up gadgets to the camera: the soundproof limo in which Eric Packer (Robert Pattinson)glides down tumult-filled Manhattan streets boats aqueous plasma screens, black leather seat backs stiff and crinkly enough for the car fetishists of Crash, beautiful crystal tumblers.
 As usual his eye for décor is the best in an Anglo-American director since Douglas Sirk’s, and sterile and walking dead were hurled at him too.

 About twenty minutes too long, Cosmopolis offers the most fulsome compliment a writer will receive: it takes DeLillo’s ideas seriously.
 Although the victim of perplexed reviews in 2003, the novel is the sort of tract to which devotees of White Noise might be attracted.
 From Harlot’s Ghost to DeLillo’s own Libra (his best book, better than the cinder block called Underworld), paranoia has produced marvelous inventions in fiction, but it can also curdle into a manner.
 To prove his point a writer resorts to creep shows.
 The movie’s conclusion—a fifteen-minute verbal duel between Packer and a former employee who drapes a dirty towel around his head like a wimple, played by Paul Giamatti—works if DeLillo’s thirteen ways of looking at paranoia fascinate you more than me.
 Giamatti is expert, but for his arias to resound they have to serve as the culmination of a symphonic work in which the forces of anarchy and capitalism aren’t mere noise, aren’t graffiti on a limousine, a cream pie in the face.
 If Cosmopolis the novel is precious and shallower than intended, then Cronenberg was the ideal adapter.